revsys/django-test-plus/docs/index.md

   and [`assertGoodView()`](low_query_counts.md) catch N+1 regressions without
   pinning an exact number that churns on every change.
-- **Unit test class-based views directly.** [`CBVTestCase`](cbvtestcase.md) invokes a view's methods without the URL resolution, middleware and template stack, when that machinery is not what you are testing.
+- **Unit test class-based views directly.** [`CBVTestCase`](cbvtestcase.md) invokes a view's methods without the URL resolution, middleware, and template stack, when that machinery is not what you are testing.
-- **Works with unittest, pytest and DRF.** The same helpers, three ways — see below.
+- **Works with unittest, pytest, and DRF.** The same helpers, three ways.
+  See below.

 Maintained by [REVSYS](https://www.revsys.com/), who have been building and maintaining Django projects since before 1.0.